 Bar or restaurant owners and managers must be vigilant in ensuring their employees know how to keep their patrons from harming others.
 To do so, bar owners could implement the following policies:

-In any accident where a drunk driver is involved, contact an attorney immediately for help and determine what steps you should take to move forward.
+In any accident where a drunk driver is involved, contact a DUI accident attorney immediately for help and determine what steps you should take to move forward.

-Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. is a Washington, D.C. personal injury law firm that aggressively fights to help victims of drunk driving.
+Koonz, McKenney, Johnson & DePaolis L.L.P. is a Washington, D.C. personal injury law firm that aggressively fights to help victims of drunk driving.
 We also have offices in Fairfax, Virginia and Greenbelt, Maryland.
 We offer free consultations.
 Call us today to speak to one of our attorneys.